This season create the Ultimate Easter Entertaining experience with Hadley Court’s Easter Entertainment and Easter Egg Decorating guide.

-Blue and White isn’t just for Coastal or Summertime decor – Use it as your Spring & Easter table inspiration.
-These adorable blue and white eggs above were created with paper napkins at Practically Functional…
+Choose a color theme for your table.
+Blue and White aren’t just for Coastal or Summertime decor – make it your Spring & Easter table inspiration.

-Love the layered mix of blue & white patterns plus a touch of violet as designed by Carolyne Roehm.
+I love the layered mix of blue & white patterns and especially the touch of violet as designed by Carolyne Roehm.

-Stunning Spring table designed by Carolyne Roehm, with beautiful antique amethyst cut glass bowls – perfect for your soup course.
+This stunning spring table includes beautiful antique amethyst cut glass bowls – perfect for your soup course.